Local

 Reviewing relative need and resources, and reforming local government finance

-• The new government should provide certainty in the short-term, ensuring in the first year of office there are no changes to the approach in the distribution of grants, allowing time for a full consultation on any proposals for reform.
+• The government should provide certainty in the short-term, ensuring in the first year of office there are no changes to the approach in the distribution of grants, allowing time for a full consultation on any proposals for reform.

 • Following confirmation of the local government settlement 2024/25, the government should begin an extensive engagement exercise with the sector to review relative needs and resources.
 This should build on the work previously developed as part of the fair funding review and the proposals contained in the 2019 consultation, specifically proposals for the foundation formula, area cost adjustments and independent work undertaken to develop service specific funding formulae.